It can be challenging indeed getting our loved ones to eat their greens – but luckily dogs tend to be a lot less fussy.

-To avoid such behaviour, make sure you supervise and study the way your dog interacts with other dogs or human beings.
+To avoid such behavior, make sure you supervise and study the way your dog interacts with other dogs or human beings.

 Similarly, it is important for you to use methods of positive reinforcement while training where you reward your dog when it acts in a rational manner rather than aggressively.

-Lastly, make sure you discourage any extremely dominant or over-the-top possessive behaviour in your pet dog from an early age.
+Lastly, make sure you discourage any extremely dominant or over-the-top possessive behavior in your pet dog from an early age.

-More fruits, vegetables and nuts than are often realised can be extremely problematic, or even toxic and poisonous, to dogs who eat them.
+More fruits, vegetables, and nuts than are often realized can be extremely problematic, or even toxic and poisonous, to dogs who eat them.

 Yet not only can dogs eat cabbages safely – they can also gain some superb health benefits from doing so, providing cabbages are dished up in moderation among their existing meals.

-Those health perks include vitamins, fibre and antioxidants, all of which energise your pet and help him or her to stave off illness.
+Those health perks include vitamins, fiber, and antioxidants, all of which energize your pet and help him or her to stave off illness.

 Nonetheless, keep in mind that giving too much cabbage to your dog will do more than just give them a stomach ache and some unpleasant gassiness.